First you may have to add tigress.h

 > git clone git://git.sv.gnu.org/coreutils

-Run this command tet submodules and set up configuration:
+Run this command to get submodules and set up configuration:

 > ./bootstrap